ARlinklabs/vite-react-mpa-example/README.md

 # vite-react-mpa-example

-This is an example of multi page application using `React` and `Vite`, which includes router usage and packaging configurations.
+This is an example of mulbvnbvnbvnti page application using `React` and `Vite`, which includes router usage and packaging configurations.

 ## Usage